 - Badriyah has a great video covering common misunderstandings related to Golden Era Belly Dance.

 But of course, learning is best put into practice.
 Seek out good teachers who specialise in this era of Oriental Dance.
 If there are none in your area, look into online learning, or take workshops or private lessons when you can.
-Greenstone Belly Dance is very fortunate to be bringing the wonderful Badriyah to Rotterdam, the Netherlands to teach a 3 hour workshop on Golden Era Belly Dance on Saturday the 23rd of March – you can register here to join us!
+Greenstone Belly Dance is very fortunate to have hosted Golden Era experts such as Badriyah (CZ/BE) for workshops in the past, and Siobhan Camille also teaches Golden Era style!
+If you’re interested in learning more about belly dance, sign up to our newsletter for free geeky articles right to your inbox!

 By Siobhan Camille, Director of Greenstone Belly Dance, a belly dance company currently based in the Netherlands.